Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 \subsection{Text similarity networks}

 We use the topic bias of text similarity networks in our experiments as a reference to compare how the topic bias changes in other networks.
 We chose this source because it is traditionally used for the creation of science maps and also because it is less computationally demanding to create and cluster than the citation network, which is relevant because we created a reference network for each external source.

-The method to measure text similarity was the cosine similarity between the embedding of the text of two documents.
-The text of a document is its concatenated title and abstract, and the embedding is extracted using the Python implementation of Sentence BERT \cite{reimers-2019-sentence-bert} with the “allenai-specter” model \cite{cohan2020specter}, which is a model specifically trained with scientific literature.
-These methods have already been used for scientometric tasks.
-For example, OpenAlex trained their academic topic classifier using Sentence BERT and the clusters of a science map \cite{openalex_bert_topic_classification}, while Woo and Walsh \cite{woo2024shoulders} used the same model as us to measure the text similarity between academic documents.
+The method to measure text similarity is the cosine similarity between the BERT–based embeddings of the text of two documents.
+Unlike other text similarity metrics, this measurement does not rely on explicit word overlap.
+The text of a document is its concatenated title and abstract, and the embedding of the text is extracted using the Python implementation of Sentence–BERT \cite{reimers2019sentence} with the model allenai–specter.
+Sentence–BERT is a software that runs BERT–based models, but unlike standard BERT, its embeddings are designed to reflect semantic similarity through cosine similarity.
+The model allenai–specter provides access to the BERT–based model ``SPECTER'' \cite{cohan2020specter}, which is a model optimized to create embeddings of the title and abstract of academic documents.